jenstubbs/Microservices/Lab3.md

 ### Step 7.5
 <img width="1224" height="227" alt="Screenshot 2026-02-11 at 9 08 04 PM" src="https://github.com/user-attachments/assets/7741f7aa-783f-4eb3-9cd0-70d123a45dbc" />

+- Lists all pods labeled with app=orders, it verifies that the orders microservice pods are running.

 ## Task 8: Reflection Questions
 1. Explain the relationship between Deployment, ReplicaSet, and Pods.